Capital Lease Criteria

 The Present Value of the minimum lease payments (MLP) is 90% or more of the fair value of the assets.

-So if you take the example in criterion two, the Fair market value of an asset is $ 460,000, and the Present Value of Minimum Lease Payments is $450,000, which is more than 90%, so lease agreement satisfied the MLP present value criteria.
+So if you take the example in criterion two, the Fair market value of an asset is $ 460,000, and the Present Value of Minimum Lease Payments is $450,000, more than 90%.
+Hence, the lease agreement satisfied the MLP present value criteria.

 Capital Lease Criteria Example

-- The lease agreement provided a provision to four annual payments of $100,000 starting from December 1, 2010, the inception of the lease, and at each December 1 till four annual payments completed.
+• The lease agreement provided a provision for four annual payments of $100,000 starting from December 1, 2010, the inception of the lease, and each December 1 till four annual payments are completed.

-- The economic or useful life span of a copier is estimated as six years.
+• The economic or useful lifespan of a copier is estimated as six years.
 Before deciding to lease, Kelly Inc. considered purchasing the copier for its cash price of $479,079.
 If funds were borrowed to buy the copier, the interest rate would have been 10%.
-How should the above lease agreement to be classified?
+How should the above lease agreement be classified?

 Solution:-